Last updated on December 19, 2023

 Kynaios and Tiro of Meletis | Illustration by Willian Murai

 Magic is a challenging game.
-You constantly need to guess what your opponent is about to do, keep track of your deck, make the right play decisions… After all, you’re playing to win.
+You constantly need to guess what your opponent's about to do, keep track of your deck, make the right play decisions… after all, you’re playing to win.
 This requires some finesse and politics, especially in multiplayer formats like Commander.
 You need to build alliances, attack at the right moment, and scheme a little bit.
-You’re all enemies until the game ends…
+You’re all enemies until the game ends….

 Unless you choose the power of friendship.

 That’s right, you can actually win a Commander game through the power of friendship.
 We call this “group hug,” which is a rather hilarious way to play the game.
 Most group hug decks don’t actually have a clear win condition on their own.
 They’re built for something else: to support other players.

 You can use this power for many things, like extending the game as long as possible by supporting whoever is getting hurt the most or scheming behind the curtains and controlling the board for a sneaky wincon.
 Of course, you can also make sure nobody wins the game.